Catalin-Ripanu/64bit_NASM/bonus_at&t/task_at&t.md

-# Task Bonus - Assembly 64bit
+# Bonus Task - Assembly 32bit AT&T

-Biju intra intr-una din camerele din spatele lui Steve.
-Gaseste un plic pe care scrie "accepta diferitul".
+Biju enters one of the rooms behind Steve.
+He finds an envelope on which it says "accept the different".

-Task-ul implementarea unei functii care aduna 2 vectori de dimensiune `n`, apoi scade din vectorul rezultat 3 numere, definite prin `#define` (`*_VALUE`), in `positions.h`, de pe pozitiile indicate tot in `positions.h` (`*_POSITION`), in assembly pe 32 de biti, folosind sintaxa AT&T. Pozitiile trebuie scalate cu dimensiunea vectorului, ele fiind definite pentru un vector de dimensiune 10.
+The task is implementing a function that adds 2 vectors of size `n`, then subtracts from the resulting vector 3 numbers, defined through `#define` (`*_VALUE`), in `positions.h`, from the positions indicated also in `positions.h` (`*_POSITION`), in 32-bit assembly, using AT&T syntax.
+The positions must be scaled with the vector size, as they are defined for a vector of size 10.

-Sintaxa AT&T este a 2-a sintaxa in care poate fi scris cod de asamblare pentru arhitectura x86.
-Aceasta sintaxa este singura inteleasa de asamblurul GNU, GAS si este singura folosita in nucleul Linux.
-Ca o conventie, fisierele care folosesc sintaxa AT&T au extensia `.S`, in timp ce fisierele cu sintaxa Intel folosesc extensia `.asm`.
-De asemenea, fisierele cu sintaxa AT&T pot folosi directivele de preprocesare ale GCC, precum `#define` si `#include`.
+AT&T syntax is the 2nd syntax in which assembly code can be written for the x86 architecture.
+This syntax is the only one understood by the GNU assembler, GAS and is the only one used in the Linux kernel.
+As a convention, files that use AT&T syntax have the `.S` extension, while files with Intel syntax use the `.asm` extension.
+Also, files with AT&T syntax can use GCC preprocessing directives, such as `#define` and `#include`.

-Diferentele intre AT&T si Intel sunt importante, mai ales la modul in care se foloseste adresarea si la ordinea argumentelor instructiunilor de assembly.
-Pentru detalii, consultati documentul din sectiunea `Resurse utile` a acestui document.
+The differences between AT&T and Intel are important, especially in how addressing is used and the order of assembly instruction arguments.
+For details, consult the document from the `Useful Resources` section of this document.

-## Exemplu
+## Example
 - n : 5
 - v1: 1 2 3 4 5
 - v2: 10 9 8 7 6

-### Rezultat dupa adunare:
+### Result after addition:
 11 11 11 11 11

-### Numerele din `positions.h`:
+### Numbers from `positions.h`:
-- valoare: 10, pozitie: 2, pozitie scalata pentru n = 5: 1
+- value: 10, position: 2, scaled position for n = 5: 1
-- valoare: 127, pozitie: 4, pozitie scalata pentru n = 5: 2
+- value: 127, position: 4, scaled position for n = 5: 2
-- valoare: 21, pozitie: 7, pozitie scalata pentru n = 5: 3
+- value: 21, position: 7, scaled position for n = 5: 3

-### Vectorul final:
+### Final vector:
 11 1 -116 -10 11

-## Resurse utile
+## Useful Resources
 - https://imada.sdu.dk/~kslarsen/dm546/Material/IntelnATT.htm

-## Punctare
+## Scoring

-Acest task valoreaza 10 puncte, dintre care un punct e pentru descrierea implementarii si coding style.
+This task is worth 10 points, of which one point is for implementation description and coding style.

 ## Hint

-Va recomandam sa folositi functionalitatea `macro` a limbajului de asamblare pentru bucati de cod care se repeta.
+We recommend using the `macro` functionality of the assembly language for code pieces that repeat.